itscharlieliu/home-dash/README.md

 - Responsive dashboard UI with automatic refresh and per-metric display types (charts, tables, raw JSON)
 - Historical storage of metrics in SQLite for time-series charts and API access
 - JSON API for integrating the metrics with other tooling
-- Dockerized for consistent deployment on Linux hosts

 ## Getting Started